 \subsection{Exp.~\uppercase\expandafter{\romannumeral 2} : Evaluating accuracy of \textbf{\textit{InfoAffect}} dataset}

 This section introduced the Exp.II, which aimed to quantitatively assess the accuracy of affective extraction performed by \textit{InfoAffect} dataset.
-The goal was to verify whether the affects identified by the system were consistent with human perception when evaluated by a general audience.
+The goal was to verify whether the \textit{InfoAffect} results were consistent with human perceptions when evaluated by a general audience.